microsoft/ignite25-PREL14-unify-data-act-on-insights-and-build-ai-solutions-with-microsoft-fabric/docs/labs/03 - Data Warehouse.md

 ### 3.3 - Transforming data and creating a dimensional model

 1. Scroll to the bottom of the notebook.
 Hover the mouse just below the bottom of the cell output.
-Two options will appear: *+ Cell* and *+ Markdown*.
-Select **+ Cell** to add a new code cell to the notebook.
+Two options will appear: *+ Code* and *+ Markdown*.
+Select **+ Code** to add a new code cell to the notebook.

 1. In the blank code cell perform the following actions:
     - Enter the code: